Epydemix

 epydemix

-epydemix is an open-source Python package designed for flexible, modular, and data-driven epidemic modeling.
+An open-source Python package designed for flexible, modular, and data-driven epidemic modeling.

-It supports the full modeling pipeline—from constructing stochastic compartmental models to running simulations, integrating real-world data, and calibrating parameters.
+Epydemix supports the full modeling pipeline—from constructing stochastic compartmental models to running simulations, integrating real-world data, and calibrating parameters.
 Users can incorporate age-structured contact patterns, dynamic interventions, and population demographics with ease.
 Built-in Approximate Bayesian Computation (ABC) methods enable robust parameter estimation and model fitting, supporting forecasting, scenario exploration, and policy-relevant analyses.
 Epydemix bridges the gap between theoretical modeling and practical application, helping researchers and public health professionals translate models into actionable insights.

 Data